 It further establishes the necessary operational procedures and infrastructure required for the regulation of GMOs:

-Decisions are based on the information in the application, the AC’s recommendations, the public’s inputs and within government’s policy framework.
+Decisions are based on the information in the application, the AC’s recommendations, the public’s inputs and within the government’s policy framework.
 A unanimous EC resolution is required for a permit to be issued.

-Additional regulations, specifically pertaining to GMOs are also contained under legislation of the DoH, e.g. food safety and labelling requirements, DEA, e.g. post-release monitoring and triggers for environmental impact assessments (EIAs) and the dti, e.g. labelling.
+Additional regulations, specifically pertaining to GMOs are also contained under legislation of the DoH, e.g. food safety and labelling requirements, DEFF, e.g. post-release monitoring and triggers for environmental impact assessments (EIAs) and the dti, e.g. labelling.
 Finally, South Africa also acceded to binding international agreements regarding GMOs under the Cartagena Protocol on Biosafety (with an environmental focus) and the CODEX Alimentarius (with a food safety focus).
 Collectively, all these regulations establishes South Africa’s National Biosafety Framework (NBF).